Call for Participation

 While the focus of the joint meeting is climate and sustainability, abstracts on other topics related to cartography and GIScience are also welcome.

-For research papers, panel/interactive sessions and lightning talks, submit an appropriate abstract as indicated below.
-We are also soliciting brief vision papers on the overall theme of how geospatial science connects within the larger data sciences, especially with regards to curricula and degrees.
-Vision papers will be made available to all participants prior to the conference.
-All abstract and statement submissions are due January 15, 2024.
+For presentations related to research papers, panel/interactive sessions and lightning talks, submit an appropriate abstract as indicated below.
+We are also soliciting brief vision statements on the overall theme of how geospatial science connects within the larger data sciences, especially with regards to curricula and degrees.

-• The editor of the Cartography and Geographic Information Science journal and the journal’s editorial board will review these 1500 word abstracts and will invite submission of full papers to be considered for publication in a special issue of the journal by the end of 2025.
+• Note that the editor of the Cartography and Geographic Information Science journal and the journal’s editorial board will review these 1500-word abstracts and will invite submission of full papers to be considered for publication in a special issue of the journal by the end of 2025.

 • Poster or Lightning Talk: